Antiguo Cuscatlán: Plan de la Laguna Industrial Zone

-Municipal Government
+Municipal government

-Milagros Navas, a member of the Nationalist Republican Alliance party, has served as mayor since 1991.
-She has won seven consecutive elections, becoming the country's longest serving official.
+Milagro Navas, a member of the Nationalist Republican Alliance party, has served as mayor since 1988.
+She has won twelve consecutive elections as Mayor of Antiguo Cuscatlan and one more for the Mayorship of the new municipality of La Libertad Este becoming the country's longest serving official.
 Various infrastructure improvement projects and institutional restructuring and renewal of the tax system have been attributed by some to Ms. Navas' administration.

 Health

 As far as health is concerned, they only have a health unit in the area of Merliot, and eight health clinics, not counting hospitals within the municipality.
 The municipal government manages a health care clinic, serving low-income residents, on the other hand, the Salvadoran Social Security Institute operates a community clinic.

-Most People living in Antiguo attend to Hospital Diagnostico in San Salvador, just about 15 minutes from Antiguo Cuscatlan.
+Most people living in Antiguo attend to Hospital Diagnostico in San Salvador, just about 15 minutes from Antiguo Cuscatlan.
 Diagnostico is considered to be the top hospital in the country, and most priced.

 Security

 Within the Metropolitan Area of San Salvador, and in the country, Antiguo Cuscatlan is perhaps the safest city.
 Low Criminal Rates, no gang traffic, barely any reports of homicides or even attempts of homicides.